Excellence In Exhibition Competition

 The California Museum, Sacramento

-This permanent exhibition was developed for California
+This permanent exhibition was developed for California elementary students and

 policymakers to change attitudes and assumptions about health.
 Instead of focusing on individual behavior, this exhibition takes a community-based perspective by showing that health “happens” in neighborhoods and schools and by promoting interactivity, personal connections and empowerment.
 Judges chose this exhibition because it tackled an old topic in a new way that sought not just to teach but to empower visitors.